tsmx/secure-config/README.md

     }
     ```

-3. Use your configuration in the code
+3. Use your configuration in the code.
     ```js
     const conf = require('@tsmx/secure-config');